Kenojuak Ashevak: Early life and family

 The year after Johnniebo died in 1972, Kenojuak remarried, to Etyguyakjua Pee; he died in 1977.
 In 1978 she married Joanassie Igiu.
 She had 11 children by her first husband and adopted five more; seven of her children died in childhood.
-At the time of her death from lung cancer, she was living in a wood-frame house in Kinngait (Cape Dorset).
+At the time of her death from lung cancer, she was living in a wood-frame house in Cape Dorset (now Kinngait).

 Career

 Kenojuak Ashevak became one of the first Inuit women in Cape Dorset to begin drawing.
 She worked in graphite, coloured pencils and felt-tip pens, and occasionally used poster paints, watercolours or acrylics.
-She created many carvings from soapstone and thousands of drawings, etchings, stonecut prints and prints — all sought after by museums and collectors.
-She designed several drawings for Canadian stamps and coins, and in 2004 she created the first Inuit-designed stained-glass window for the John Bell Chapel in Oakville, Ontario.
+She created many carvings from soapstone and thousands of drawings, etchings, stone cut prints and prints — all sought after by museums and collectors.
+She designed several drawings for Canadian stamps and coins, and in 2004 she created the first Inuk-designed stained-glass window for the John Bell Chapel in Oakville, Ontario.
 In 2017, the $10 bill released in celebration of Canada's 150th birthday features Kenojuak's stone-cut and stencil printed work called "Owl’s Bouquet" in silver holographic foil.

-During Ashevak's stay at Parc Savard hospital in Quebec City, 1952 to 1955, she learned to make dolls from Harold Pfeiffer and to do beadwork.
-These crafts later attracted the attention of civil administrator and pioneer Inuit art promoter James Archibald Houston and his wife Alma.
+During Ashevak's stay at Parc Savard hospital in Quebec City, 1952 to 1955 she learned to make dolls from Harold Pfeiffer and to do beadwork.
+At the end of her hospital stay, her crafts attracted the attention of a civil administrator and pioneer Inuit art promoter James Archibald Houston and his wife alma who encouraged her to persevere with her artistic activities.

 Houston introduced print-making to Cape Dorset artists in the 1950s, and he and his wife began marketing Inuit arts and crafts, including an exhibit of Inuit art in 1959.
-James Houston wrote about this time in 1999:She was hesitant at first, claiming that she could not draw and that drawing was a man’s business.
-Yet the next time that she visited the Houstons, the sheets of paper that Alma had given her were filled with pencil sketches.In 1958 her first print, Rabbit Eating Seaweed, was produced from one of her designs on a sealskin bag, and by 1959 Kenojuak and other Cape Dorset Inuit had formed the West Baffin Eskimo Co-operative as a senlavik (workshop) for aspiring Inuit artists, later known as Kinngait Studios.
+James Houston wrote about this time in 1999 : she was hesitant at first, claiming that she could not draw and that drawing was a man’s business.
+Yet the next time that she visited the Houstons, the sheets of paper that Alma had given her were filled with pencil sketches.
+In 1958 her first print, Rabbit Eating Seaweed, was produced from one of her designs on a sealskin bag, and by 1959 Kenojuak and other Cape Dorset Inuit had formed the West Baffin Eskimo Cooperative as a senlavik (workshop) for aspiring Inuit artists, later known as Kinngait Studios.
 Fellow members included Pitaloosie Saila, Mayoreak Ashoona, and Napatchie Pootagook.

+The first woman to take part in the printmaking workshop in Cape Dorset, Kenojuak soon found success : her work was soon recognized internationally.
+First displayed in art catalogs, her works were later exhibited in art galleries.
+In 1970, Kenojuak and her husband created a mural for the World Expo in Osaka.
+She became a member of the Royal Canadian Academy of Arts in 1974, and a member of the Order of Canada in 1982.
+In 2002, her work was exhibited at the National Gallery of Canada in the exhibition Kenojuak Ashevak: To make something beautiful.
+She received the Governor General's Award in Visual and Media Arts in 2008, and became a member of the Order of Nunavut in 2012.